5 Strategies to Start the New School Year on the Right Foot!

 • Greek yogurt with granola and seasonal fruits: a timeless classic!

-• Breakfast Tortilla: ready in 7 minutes!
+• Express breakfast sandwich: ready in 5 minutes!

 • Homemade muffin with yogurt and an apple for "grab and go" enthusiasts